csc-training/summerschool/background_material.md

     Sum of a is 11.000000
     Sum is large
     Sum of b is 6.600000
-    Sum of b is 6.600000 again
+    Sum of b is still 6.600000

-In addition to C++, it is beneficial to have knowledge on C as we will use libraries with C interface (via raw pointers like above) and the GPU programming frameworks are often based on explicit memory management (like `malloc()` and `free()` in C).
+Some additional C++ will be introduced over the summer school as they appear (template functions, type casting, implementing classes).
+We do not assume familiarity with these.

-Please review the C section above how this same C++ code could look like in C.
+In addition to higher-level C++ features like the STL, C-style pointers and manual memory management are still frequently used in HPC.
+Please ensure you are familiar with these concepts by reviewing the C section above.

 ## Fortran